-Chart 14-3: Developed vs. Undeveloped Land in Growth Areas Only
+Chart 14-3: Developed vs. Undeveloped Land in Growth Areas

-From these charts, it can readily be seen that Washington County is growing, but that most of the County remains undeveloped.
+From Charts 14-2 and 14-3, it can readily be seen that Washington County is growing, but that most of the County remains undeveloped.
 Furthermore, it is clear that the County is maintaining its efforts to appropriately direct growth and that the greatest amount of development is taking place in the growth areas designated for development.